Five Bangladesh Opposition Figures Die In Prison: BNP

-Dhaka, Bangladesh: Five members of Bangladesh's main opposition party have died in prison in the past two weeks, officials and relatives said Sunday, as thousands took to the streets before next month's general election.
+(MENAFN- Gulf Times) Five members of Bangladesh's main opposition party have died in prison in the past two weeks, officials and relatives said yesterday, as thousands took to the streets before next month's general election.

 The Bangladesh Nationalist Party (BNP) is boycotting the January 7 vote, leaving the re-election of incumbent Prime Minister Sheikh Hasina a foregone conclusion.